 Introduction to mineralogy; igneous, sedimentary, and metamorphic petrology; and structural geology.
 The evolution of continents.
 The atmosphere and atmospheric motion.
+Prerequisite or co-requisite: Mathematics 101 (or placement out of Mathematics101).
 Laboratory included.

 Earth Science 215.
 Geographical Information Systems.

 Fundamentals of rapidly developing Geographical Information System (GIS) technology.
 The students learn applications for decision making, planning, and presentation of spatial data for many disciplines such as earth science, geography, health, ecology and history.
 Emphasis on data preparation, analysis and presentation.
 Includes lab exercises that illustrate the typical steps in a GIS project.
 ESRI's ArcView and Google Earth software will be used throughout the course.
 Prerequisites: Computer Science 105 or proficiency with Excel and permission of instructor.
 Lecture and laboratory exercises will be combined in each session.
 3 Credits.